 The design was huge, especially by Dutch standards: 220 x 85 metres and 43 metres high.
 The grand scale of the Groot Handelsgebouw was symbolic for the new dimensions of the city: this is what the ‘new’ Rotterdam ought to look like.

 The first pile was driven into the ground on 17 May 1947, during the first ‘Reconstruction Day’.
-The construction was still in progress when the first companies already took up residence in the Groot Handelsgebouw, which was officially opened on 3 June 1953 by Queen Juliana of the Netherlands.
+The construction was still in progress when the first companies already took up residence in the Groot Handelsgebouw.
+Residents were shareholders and thus co-owners of the building.
+The Groot Handelsgebouw wass officially opened on 3 June 1953 by Queen Juliana of the Netherlands.

 The Groot Handelsgebouw owes its success to the visionary design by Huig Maaskant (1907-1977).
 For the design of the largest multi-tenant business building in the Netherlands, he drew inspiration from the largest multi-business building in the world.
 He travelled to Chicago to visit the Merchandise Mart.
 This building was exactly what Maaskant was looking for; impressive architecture, its own transport system and a design aimed at wholesalers.